 Katri Keskinen visited the Research Department from November 2020 to February 2021.
 During her stay, she worked on her PhD thesis on the challenges older workers face and the career choices they make by focusing on the experiences of people aged 50 and over in the Finnish labour market as part of Marie Skłodowska-Curie Actions Innovative Training Network EuroAgeism (http://euroageism.eu/).

-Kathrin Komp-Leukkunen (University of Helsinki) visited the Finnish Centre for Pensions in the autumn of 2016 for three months as a part of the Marie Curie programme.
-During her stay she conducted her study titled “Long-term effects of unemployment on older workers: Studying life-course influences in a social context”.
+Kathrin Komp-Leukkunen (LUT University) visited the Research Department of the Finnish Centre for Pensions in the autumn of 2016 for three months as a part of the Marie Curie programme.
+During her stay she familiarised herself with the research operations of the Finnish Centre for Pensions and the Finnish pension system and worked on a project on long-term effects of unemployment on older workers.
+Kathrin revisited our Research Department in October 2022.